team-dev-docs/devdocsprod-dev-docs/docs/editor/connect-the-starter-template-to-the-ai-editor.md

 # Create new docs repo

 ## Step 1: Begin setup
 When first setting up your Docs.dev account you will be prompted to set up your docs.
-If you don't have a documentation repo and you would like use our starter template, select Use our template.
+If you don't have a documentation repo and you would like use our starter template, select **Don't have docs to connect?
+Use our GitHub docs template**.
 Clicking this will take you out of Docs.dev and into your GitHub where you can install and set up the Dev-Docs GitHub App.

 ![Generate Starter Template](/img/connect_the_starter_template_to_the_ai_editor/step_8.png)